 Two generalized built-in functions, array_in and array_out, exist for quick creation of variable-length array types.
 These functions operate on arrays of any existing Postgres type.

 A "regular" Postgres type can only be 8192 bytes in length.
 If you need a larger type you must create a Large Object type.
-The interface for these types is discussed at length in Section 7, the large object interface.
+The interface for these types is discussed at length in The PostgreSQL Programmer's Guide.
 The length of all large object types is always VARIABLE.

 This command creates the box data type and then uses the type in a class definition: